cysteger/Meta-CD/README.md

 # Validation Test Suite (MBARC‑26)

-Meta‑CD includes a fully reproducible validation suite based on the **MBARC‑26 mock community**, a defined mixture of 26 microbial genomes from b oth bacteria and archaea with known genome sizes, molarity, genome copy numbers, and sequencing representation.
+Meta‑CD includes a fully reproducible validation suite based on the **MBARC‑26 mock community**, a defined mixture of 26 microbial genomes from both bacteria and archaea with known genome sizes, molarity, genome copy numbers, and sequencing representation.
 This dataset was published by Singer et al. (2016) as a benchmark for evaluating metagenomic sequencing and analysis tools.

 The MBARC‑26 test suite allows users to verify that Meta‑CD’s calculations match experimentally measured sequencing outcomes.